 Symptom Cause Action Error I1 There is a problem with the signal path from the iPod to the receiver.
 Switch off the receiver and reconnect the iPod to the receiver.
-If this doesn't seem to work, try resetting your iPod. needs to be updated.
+If this doesn't seem to work, try resetting your iPod.
+Error I2 The software version being used with the iPod needs to be updated.
 Update the software being used with the iPod (please use the latest iPod software versions later than the iPod updater 2004-10-20).
 No Music Track There are no playable songs currently stored in the iPod.
 Input some music files compatible with iPod playback.
-Loading Error There is no responce from the iPod.
-Update the software being used with the iPod (please use the latest iPod software versions later than the iPod updater 2004-10-20).